Arizona Trailblazers Hiking Club

 The trail leads us along the rim of Sandy’s Canyon with great views of

-mostly shaded and takes us down into Sandy’s Canyon where we join the
+We proceed down into Sandy’s Canyon and join the Arizona Trail.

 |